Samsawesome/ASC_Class_Wide_projects/Proj 3/docs/experimental_analysis.md

 ## Read/Write Mix Sweep Analysis
 ### Performance Asymmetry Characteristics
 **Throughput Analysis:**
-- Read operations demonstrated 8-12% higher IOPS compared to write operations at equivalent queue depths
+- Read operations demonstrated ~10% higher IOPS compared to write operations
-- Optimal throughput balance achieved at 70% read / 30% write mix
+- Maximum IOPS achieved at 70/30 read write mix
-- Maximum aggregate IOPS observed at the 70/30 ratio (142K IOPS vs 135K at 100% read)

 **Latency Characteristics:**
-- Write operations exhibited 2.3× higher latency variance compared to reads
+- Write operations had comparable latency to reads at 50/50 mix, but much higher relative latency at 70/30 read write mix
-- Read latency remained relatively stable across mix ratios (σ = 18.2μs)
-- Write latency showed significant sensitivity to workload composition (σ = 42.7μs)
+- Write operations also had very high latency error
+- Read latency appearred parabolic, with 50/50 and 100% read having higher latency than 70/30 read write mix

 ### Architectural Explanations

-**Write Amplification Impact:** Write operations inherently suffer from write amplification in flash-based storage, where physical writes exceed logical writes due to garbage collection and wear leveling.
-This fundamental characteristic explains both the performance penalty and increased latency variance.
+**Write Latency Differences:** Write operations suffer from increased latency as the number of write operations increases, where physical writes exceed digital writes.
+This explains both the performance penalty and increased latency error.

-**Controller Buffer Dynamics:** The performance optimum at 70/30 mix suggests the controller's buffer management algorithms achieve optimal efficiency when balancing read and write command streams.
-This ratio likely maximizes concurrent execution opportunities while minimizing resource contention.
+**Performance Maximum:** The performance maximum at 70/30 read write mix hints that the memory controller's algorithms achieve maximum efficiency when balancing read and write commands.
+This ratio most likely optimizes parallel executions.

-**Error Variance Explanation:** The higher write latency variance stems from the non-deterministic nature of flash program/erase cycles and background maintenance operations.
-Read operations, being non-destructive, benefit from more predictable access patterns and controller optimizations.

 ## Queue Depth & Parallelism Analysis
 ### Scalability Characterization

 **Knee Point Identification:**
-Through systematic analysis, the performance knee point was identified at approximately 120 KIOPS, corresponding to a queue depth of 32.
+The knee point was identified to be at ~120 KIOPS, at a queue depth(QD) of 32.

 **Little's Law Validation:**
 At the identified knee point: